ConsolidatedSky/NEFARAM/README.md

 Armors & Outfits

 Some new armors that are mostly variants of vanilla ones that i tried to keep """lore-friendly""" and """immersive""" as much as possible...
-Integrated into the game with custom rebalanced crafting costs and conditions, The skimpiness is mostly contained in a tasteful way.
+Integrated into the game with custom rebalanced crafting costs and conditions, The skimpiness is mostly contained in a tasteful way to TAWOBA.
+All armors and outfits added are balanced and integrated into the world.
+That includes the Creation Club content.

 And More

-Cities Overhauls, Roleplay mods and animations...
+Cities and landcapes overhauls, roleplay mods and animations...

 ## Important NSFW mods you should know about

-Disclamers :
+### Disclamers :

 NO creature support